-The retroactive penalty charges calculated above are allocated based on a Market Participant's ratio share of the Synchronized Reserve obligation MW less any Tier 1 Synchronized Reserve applied to obligation oin the five minute intervals of the Synchronized Reserve event for the subzone or Reserve Zonelocation for which the Synchronized Reserve event occurred.
-If the event spans multiple hours, the retroactive penalty charges are prorated hourly based on the duration of the Eevent within each hour.
+The retroactive penalty charges calculated above are allocated based on a Market Participant's ratio share of the Synchronized Reserve obligation MW in the five minute intervals of the Synchronized Reserve event for the location for which the Synchronized Reserve event occurred.
+If the event spans multiple hours, the retroactive penalty charges are prorated hourly based on the duration of the Event within each hour.
 Market Participants that incur a retroactive penalty charge and also have an applicable Synchronized Reserve obligation during the hours(s) of the Synchronized Reserve Event are not included in the allocation of such penalties.
 Additional details on verification and non-performance can be found in PJM Manual 11: Energy & Ancillary Services Market Operations, Section 4.